Dynamical Signatures of Symmetry Broken and Liquid Phases in an $S=1/2$ Heisenberg Antiferromagnet on the Triangular Lattice

-From a theoretical perspective, the computation of spectral functions of two-dimensional quantum magnets has been a challenge as well, triggering work in higher-order spin wave theory~\cite{Starykh2006, Chernyshev2006, Chernyshev2009, Mourigal2013}, series expansion~\cite{Zheng2006, Zheng2006PRL}, Schwinger boson theory~\cite{Ghioldi2018,Ghioldi2022}, variational Monte-Carlo simulations~\cite{Ferrari2018, Becca2019} and tensor-network approaches~\cite{Gohlke2017, Verresen2018, Chi2022}.
-Using large-scale matrix product state (MPS) methods \cite{Schollwoeck2011, Hauschild2018, Zaletel2015, Paeckel2019, Vanderstraeten2019}, we compute the dynamical correlations of the system both in the ordered $120^{\circ}$ phase for $J_2=0$ and the adjacent candidate QSL phase at $\frac{J_2}{J_1}=0.125$, which allows us to compute the spectral function of the model.
-We complement these time-evolution calculations by applying the quasiparticle ansatz, a variational approach for targeting excited states on top of a given MPS ground states for the infinite cylinder directly~\cite{Haegeman2012, VanDamme2021}.
+From a theoretical perspective, the computation of spectral functions of two-dimensional quantum magnets has been a challenge as well, triggering work in analytical techniques~\cite{Starykh2006, Chernyshev2006, Chernyshev2009, Mourigal2013, Zheng2006, Zheng2006PRL, Ghioldi2018, Ghioldi2022}, variational Monte Carlo simulations~\cite{Ferrari2018, Becca2019}, and tensor-network approaches~\cite{Gohlke2017, Verresen2018, Chi2022, Kadow2022}.
+Using large-scale matrix-product state (MPS) methods \cite{Schollwoeck2011, Hauschild2018, Zaletel2015, Paeckel2019, Vanderstraeten2019}, we compute the dynamical correlations of the system both in the ordered $120^{\circ}$ phase for $J_2=0$ and the adjacent candidate QSL phase at $\frac{J_2}{J_1}=0.125$, which allows us to compute the spectral function of the model.
+We complement these time-evolution calculations by applying the quasiparticle ansatz, a variational approach for targeting excited states on top of a given MPS ground state for the infinite cylinder directly~\cite{Haegeman2012, VanDamme2021}.
 Our central insights are the following.
 First, we find that the magnon mode in the ordered phase of the {\it isotropic} model is stable even when kinematically its decay is allowed.
 The mechanism, termed avoided quasiparticle decay, had been reported for a TLHAF with an easy-axis anisotropy~\cite{Verresen2019} but its stability in the presence of gapless excitations had remained in question.
-Second, we investigate the dynamical features of the spectral function in the candidate QSL, and compare this to that of the ordered phase.
-The outstanding agreement between the time evolution and the quasiparticle ansatz suggest that both can be used as complementary methods.
-In the candidate QSL phase, we find prominent low-energy excitations at the corners of the Brillouin zone, in agreement of the field-theoretical prediction of triplet monopole excitations in a $U(1)$ Dirac spin liquid (DSL)~\cite{Hermele2005, Song2019, Song2020}, suggesting important gauge fluctuations within the parton construction of the DSL.
+Second, we investigate the dynamical features of the spectral function in the candidate QSL, and compare these to those of the ordered phase.
+The outstanding agreement between the time evolution and the quasiparticle ansatz suggests that both can be used as complementary methods.
+In the candidate QSL phase, we find prominent low-energy excitations at the corners of the Brillouin zone, in agreement with the field-theoretical prediction of triplet monopole excitations in a $U(1)$ Dirac spin liquid (DSL)~\cite{Hermele2005, Song2019, Song2020}, suggesting important gauge fluctuations within the parton construction of the DSL.